Higher Incentive Levels, Low MSRP Cap, New Income-Limited Incentives

 There is still a fuel cell incentive and the MSRP cap for an FCEV is still $60,000, though there is none of that type of vehicle being brought into the state presently.

-Dealers receive a small incentive of $75.
-This once upon a time was higher.
-DEEP, in its analysis for their EV Roadmap, questioned whether the dealer incentive accomplished its objective because most of the time it was not being passed along to the salesperson, which was the basic idea.
+Dealers receive an incentive of up to $125.
+This, once upon a time, was higher.
+DEEP, in its analysis for its EV Roadmap, questioned whether the dealer incentive accomplished its objective because most of the time it was not being passed along to the salesperson, which was the basic idea.
 However, it remains in this reduced form.

 Income-Limited Incentives and Eligibility